 Scoring & Awards

-Spirits are evaluated on a point-based system in four categories: nose, palate, balance, and finish.
+Spirits are evaluated on a point-based system in four categories: nose, palate, and finish, and quality.

 - Based on the sum of the scores from all judges, spirits will be given awards for bronze, silver, or gold.

 - Spirits entered for a second consecutive year which score the same medal will be awarded the medal with distinction, indicating a consistent quality.